riazarbi/adulting/README.md

 -----------------------------------------------------
 ```

+## notes

+This is my really simple note taker.
+It's just a single bash script, and it saves all notes to `~/.adulting/notes`.
+If it's in your `PATH`, call it by typing `notes` in your terminal.
+It relies on `nano` as the text editor, but there's no reason you can't swap it out for something else.

+There are six basic operations:

+1. `--new` will take you through a dialog to create a new note.
+It'sll ask you what type of note it is, what thread it relates to (see `threads` above), the topic of the note etc. Then it'll open up a prepopulated note in your text editor, which you can fill out, and save.
+2. `--edit` will present you with a list of all your notes, ordered by time, and ask you which one you want to edit, and then open it up for you.
+3. `--delete` will present you with a list fo notes and ask you which one you want to delete and then delete it.
+4. `--last` will open the last note.
+5. `--read` will open a note in read mode in a pretty format. [actually this is currently broken]
+6. `--actions` will scan all your notes for markdown-formatted task list items that are open (`- [ ] ...`) and present them in a single text editor panel.
+You can edit them (mark them closed etc) and, when you save and close the editor, all the action items will be changed in the source notes files.

+If you just type `notes`, with no argument, you'll automatically be sent through the `--new` workflow.

 ## summary

 A utility to print a summary of your various adulting utilities.
 If it's in your `PATH`, call it by typing `summary` in your terminal.

 If you want to print a summary every time you open a terminal, add `summary` to the bottom of your `.bashrc` or `.zshrc` file.